IceMetalPunk/TotemEssentials/README.md

 As long as you're holding a Totem of Phasing _in your main hand_, you'll be unaffected by gravity and able to move through solid blocks.
 You also won't be able to jump, though.
 Each tick (1/20 of a second) you're inside a solid block, the Totem of Phasing will take 1 damage.
 Of course, if it breaks while you're inside an opaque block, you'll immediately start suffocating, so be careful!

+### Lactic Essence / Totem of Curing
+If you milk a cow, you get milk.
+If you reap a cow, you get Lactic Essence.
+Craft 8 Lactic Essence around a Totem Shell to make a Totem of Curing.

+If you would receive a negative potion effect with a Totem of Curing in your inventory, it'll be cured immediately.
+Doing so does damage the Totem, though, at a rate of 1 damage per effect cleared per level.
+So removing a Wither I effect would cost 1 damage, but removing Poison II would cost 2 damage; and removing them both would cost a total of 3 damage.

+The Totem of Curing has 10 durability, by the way.
+That's probably important to know.

 #### More to come...